adharidwan/SeleksiSisterB2/NKTSSP/README.md

-# Simple HTTP Server v2.0
+# NKTSSP - Simple HTTP Server v2.0

-A lightweight HTTP server written in x86-64 Assembly language using FASM (Flat Assembler).
-This server implements core HTTP functionality with minimal but essential security features and supports multiple HTTP methods.
+A lightweight HTTP server written in x86-64 Assembly language using NASM with GCC compatibility.
+This server implements core HTTP functionality with authentication-based route protection and supports multiple HTTP methods.

 Made for Sister Selections